yosiaLukumai/YosiaLukumai/README.md

 ### Who am I ?
-I am a developer who is enthusiastic in using tec in solving most of the problems that we do encounter everyday, I Started this passion while in High school and when I finished I joined University taking Mechatronics Engineering, But I found myself much enganged in software engineering especially Machine Learning and Full Stack Web Development, I have worked on tons of software engineering projects, like writing some of the packages like read_comports_tonet which can be found in pypi, Web apps such as a web app for a certain school.
+I am a developer who is enthusiastic in using tec in solving most of the problems that we do encounter everyday, I Started this passion while in High school and when I finished I joined University taking Mechatronics Engineering, But I found myself much enganged in software engineering especially Machine Learning and Full Stack Web Development, I have worked on tons of software engineering projects, like writing some of the packages  like read_comports_tonet and PyDBSchema which can be found in pypi, Writing web app for the clients at Our company